(123): Kannywood Movie Review: Mati a Zazzau

 Hadiza Blell, Umar Gombe, etc.

-So far, only very few successful titles in Kannywood have become a franchise.
+So far, only very few successful titles in Kannywood have become franchises.
+Besides Adam A. Zango’s Basaja, I can only

 mention Yaseen Auwal’s Mati character.
 While the former deals with financial rickety

 Lado and now Mati a Zazzau.
-Had
+If

-acts in short films and others imitate him elsewhere.
+acts in short films, and others imitate him elsewhere.
 At the risk of jumping

 the gun, I can confirm that Mati a Zazzau